gemilepus/Toolbox/README.md

 [LycheeOrg/Lychee](https://github.com/LycheeOrg/Lychee) | A great looking and easy-to-use photo-management-system you can run on your server, to manage and share photos.
 [prasathmani/tinyfilemanager](https://github.com/prasathmani/tinyfilemanager) | Single-file PHP file manager, browser and manage your files efficiently and easily with tinyfilemanager
 [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) | A Gradio web UI for Large Language Models.
 Supports transformers, GPTQ, AWQ, EXL2, llama.cpp (GGUF), Llama models.
+[phpMyAdmin](https://www.phpmyadmin.net/) | phpMyAdmin is a free software tool written in PHP, intended to handle the administration of MySQL over the Web